Don’t worry—there are actually a lot of uses for the sock who lost its mate! Find out great new uses for socks and tights or panty hose.

 I don’t turn them into rugs, quilts, sock puppets, doll clothes, pet outfits, or anything that requires real work.
 Below, you’ll find a (very) few of my favorites.
-Please add some of your own.
+Please add some of your own in the comments!

-- Make a cold or hot pack: Fill a cotton kneesock or tube sock about ⅔ full of dried rice, lentils, beans, corn or other dried seed.Tie it shut with a piece of twine.
+- Make a cold or hot pack: Fill a cotton knee sock or tube sock about ⅔ full of dried rice, lentils, beans, or dried corn kernels.Tie it shut with a piece of twine.
 Place in the freezer for a flexible cold pack.
-Microwave for one or two minutes for a hot pack.
+Microwave for 1 or 2 minutes for a hot pack.
 For a real treat, slip a couple of warm ones under the covers at the foot of your bed to warm up your feet on a chilly night.

 - Winter runners and walking enthusiasts: pull a couple of long wool socks over your lighter-weight gloves at the start of a winter jaunt.
 If your hands get too warm, pull the socks off and tuck them into your waistband or stuff them up the sleeves of your jacket.

-- Cut off a leg from the knee down, add a measure of rice, barley, or lentils, tie it off loosely to allow for expansion, and toss it into a simmering pot of soup or soup stock.
+- Cut off a leg of nude panty hose from the knee down; add a measure of rice, barley, or lentils; tie it off loosely to allow for expansion, and toss it into a simmering pot of soup or soup stock.
 As they cook, the grains or legumes will absorb the flavors of the broth to become the basis for a new dish.

-- Sliced into four-inch lengths, the legs of old tights or nylon stockings make good ponytail holders, easy on the hair shaft.
+- Sliced into 4-inch lengths, the legs of old tights or nylon stockings make good ponytail holders, easy on the hair shaft.
 Also use them as substitutes for rubber bands.